jsk336/antha-tools/anthadoc/redirect/redirect.md

 ```go
 func Register(mux *http.ServeMux)
 ```
-Register registers HTTP handlers that redirect old godoc paths to their new equivalents and assist in accessing the issue tracker, wiki, code review system, etc. If mux is nil it uses http.DefaultServeMux.
+Register registers HTTP handlers that redirect old anthadoc paths to their new equivalents and assist in accessing the issue tracker, wiki, code review system, etc. If mux is nil it uses http.DefaultServeMux.